 FIFA World Cup 2026 Mexico Opening Ceremony: Start Time, Performers, Live Stream

 Estadio Azteca has hosted Pelé.
 It has hosted Maradona.
-On June 11, it hosts the loudest pre-match show in football history.
+On June 11, it hands its stage to Shakira.
 The Mexico opening ceremony lights the spark on a tournament that will burn across three countries, 48 teams, and 39 days.
-It begins not with a kickoff but with a stage, a song, and a stadium that already knows how to make history.
+It begins not with a kickoff but with a song, a stadium, and the artist who has scored World Cup history more than anyone alive.

 This is the first ceremony in a trilogy.
 Toronto and Los Angeles follow on June 12, but Mexico opens the show.
-Maná headlines a lineup that runs from regional Mexican royalty to reggaeton superstars to a South African crossover act.
+Shakira headlines, performing the official tournament anthem “Dai Dai” alongside Nigerian superstar Burna Boy, in front of a lineup stacked with Mexican icons and Latin crossover stars.
 The visual concept reimagines the FIFA World Cup Trophy through papel picado, Mexico’s perforated tissue paper folk art.

 FIFA World Cup 2026 Mexico Opening Ceremony